Farid-Hamid-4/dynamodb-shell/README.md

 ## Acknowledgements
-A University of Guelph CIS*4010 assignment
+A University of Guelph CIS*4010 Cloud Computing assignment.

 ## REGION